 WIN exists to bring together a diverse community of nurses in a shared commitment to transcend the boundaries of knowledge development and application to advance the discipline and drive improvements in practice, outcomes and cost.
 The organizational structure includes the Membership Assembly, the Board of Governors, committees and societies.

 The annual Communicating Nursing Research conference is the oldest conference of its kind in the United States.
 WIN has continuously offered the program since 1968.
 Funding for the first six years came from the Division of Nursing.
-The 50th annual Communicating Nursing Research Conference will be held April 19-22, 2017 in Denver, Colorado.
+The 50th Annual Communicating Nursing Research Conference was held from April 19-22, 2017 in Denver, Colorado.

 There are six categories of membership in WIN–agency, associate, individual, student, retired, associate and honorary.
 Agency memberships are open to organized nursing education programs and organized nursing practices in the 13 western states.
 Individual membership is open to RNs who support the mission of WIN.
 Student members must be matriculated in a degree granting program.
 Associate memberships are open to individual non-nurses who, and to organizations, agencies, and businesses outside the western region which, support the mission of WIN.
 Honorary memberships include those designated for Emeritus status, and those who have made supporting contributions to WIN.